Blood tests and samples

 Why do we require blood tests?

-Blood tests are intended to complete medical examinations and check-ups and are a common practice in medicine.
+Blood tests are intended to complete medical examinations and checkups and are a common practice in medicine.
 The results are usually used to establish a diagnosis, to determine the causes of a health problem or to set up a treatment and monitor its effectiveness.

 Main tests and blood profiles (blood tests)